reshleman/bdwycritic/README.md

 This task imports the event name, description, closing date, and venue for any new events.
 In addition, it updates locally any events that have changed in the remote data source.

+## Analytics

+[Google Analytics] can be configured by setting the `GOOGLE_ANALYTICS_ID` ENV variable with your Google-provided tracking ID.

 ## Development Resources

 There's a [Trello Board] full of user stories, if you're interested in that kind of thing.